Arr0way/arr0way.github.io/_posts/2021-05-30-ssrf-cheat-sheet.md

 3. attempt to exploit the SSRF location with it

-## Post Exploitation / Enumeration - Increasing The Severity of SSRF
+## Post Exploitation / Enumeration

 In an effort to demonstrate the severity of the SSRF vulnerability enumeration of server side ports could be performed using Burp Intruder.